Johann Burchard: Roman career

 Among the significant events organised by Burchard as Ceremoniere were: the visit of Don Federigo de Aragon to Rome (December 1493 to January 1494); the coronation of Alfonso II of Naples (May 1494); the reception of Charles VIII of France in Rome (November 1494 to February 1495); the Papal Embassy to the Emperor Maximilian in Milan (July–November 1496); the Proclamation of the Jubilee (Christmas 1499); the visit of Alexander VI to Piombino (January–March 1502); and obsequies of Pope Alexander VI (August 1503).
 Burchard was also present at the laying of the foundation stone of the new Basilica of St. Peter on 18 April 1506.

 Burchard was promoted Bishop of the diocese of Orte and Cività Castellana on 3 October 1503 by Pope Pius III, in acknowledgment of more than twenty years of service as First Master of Ceremonies.
 He had been promised the bishopric of Nepi and Sutri, as Pius was reminded by Cardinal Ascanio Sforza, but the new pope had already promised that diocese to Antonio de' Alberici.
 Orte was therefore substituted.
 Burchard retired in May 1504.
 Burchard's successor, Paris de Grassis, had already been nominated by the time of the conclave of 1503, in anticipation of Burchard's retirement.
 In June 1504 Burchard paid a brief visit to his new diocese, and returned again from 4 July until mid-August.
 He was back in Rome on 15 August for the commemoration of Pope Alexander VI, and then returned again to his diocese, until 8 October 1504.

 In 1505 Burchard suffered an attack of "goutte", which kept him confined to his room.
 Thuasne notices that from this point the entries in his diary are less regular and without the usual historical detail as earlier.

 On 21 April 1506, Pope Julius II signed the document appointing Burchard to the office of Abbreviator de Parco Majore in the Papal Curia, for which Burchard had paid 2,400 ducats.

-Joannes Burchard died on Saturday evening, 16 May 1506.
+Burchard died on Saturday evening, 16 May 1506.
 He was buried in the church of Santa Maria del Popolo at the Flaminian Gate.